MinetestForFun/server-minetestforfun/mods/solarmana/README.txt

 Since many magic users prefer their homes and offices to actually have a roof, standing on specific node types (currently wooden planks and gold blocks) will also regenerate mana.

+Now with support for slower, and negative, regeneration.
+Just for fun, standing on stone will drain your mana...

 Dependencies
 ------------